SonnyBonds/wilco/README.md

 # Future

-This is so far mostly a proof of concept and many real life requirements for it to be properly useful are still missing.
-Some have been mentioned before, but a non-exhaustive list of things to work on is:
+While stable and working in production for non-trivial use in at least one location, the functionality that exists is crafted around what has been needed for that particular use case.
+Other environments may have other needs that is currently not supported.
-* The internal builder is a decent build runner, but still has some missing features and edge cases that probably need addressing at some point.
+A non-exhaustive list of things to work on is:
-* Build environment discovery done by the bootstrapper works for simple environments, but can probably fairly easily be extended to be much more versatile.
+* Build environment discovery done by the bootstrapper works for simple environments, but should be extended to be much more versatile.
-* Names of different concepts are a bit all over the place and may need some renaming.
+* C++20 module support.
-* More actions.
+* More examples and project templates.
-* More common utilities.
+* Improve and clean up project structure.